 Field experience in the Humanities allowing majors to gain hands-on experience in such professional settings as the publishing industry, museums, and the ministry.
 Open to juniors and seniors majoring in English.
-Prerequisite: Humanities major 1 c.u. with junior or senior standing.
+Prerequisite: Humanities major 1 c.u. with junior or senior standing and either a 200-level literature course with a grade of C or better, or the consent of the Instructor.